google/vizier/README.md

 pip install google-vizier
 ```

-which will install the necessary dependencies from `requirements.txt`, and builds the relevant protobuf libraries needed for the service.
-OSS Vizier requires Python 3.10+, while client-only packages require Python 3.7+.
+which will install the necessary dependencies from `requirements.txt`.

-For **full installation** (in particular to support **all algorithms and benchmarks**), you will need to install all dependencies via
+For **full installation** (to support **all algorithms and benchmarks**), run:

 ```
 pip install google-vizier[extra]
 ```

-This will install the following:
+which will also install the dependencies:

 * `requirements-jax.txt`: Jax libraries shared by both algorithms and benchmarks.
 * `requirements-tf.txt`: Tensorflow libraries shared by both algorithms and benchmarks.
 * `requirements-algorithms.txt`: Additional repositories (e.g. Emukit) for algorithms.
 * `requirements-benchmarks.txt`: Additional repositories (e.g. NASBENCH-201) for benchmarks.

+**For both cases, you must build relevant protobuf libraries by running `build_protos.sh`.**

 Check if all unit tests work by running `run_tests.sh`.
+OSS Vizier requires Python 3.10+, while client-only packages require Python 3.7+.

 ## Citing Vizier <a name="citing_vizier"></a>